 - Health NSLT.
 Best estimate premium reserve is equal to unearned premium provision under statutory accounts basis.
 Under Solvency II basis it is equal to best estimate future cash outflows related to future premiums.
 Best estimate claims provision under Solvency II is estimated as best estimate future cash outflows linked to premiums which have already been paid as at valuation date.
-In general it is equal to claim reserve value in statutory accounts and is calculated as sum of incurred but not reported, reported but not settled and claim settlement reserves. - 2.
-Health SLT.
+In general, it is equal to claim reserve value in statutory accounts and is calculated as sum of incurred but not reported, reported but not settled and claim settlement reserves. - Health SLT.
 Under Solvency II best estimate technical provision based on future cash flows is evaluated.
 Meanwhile statutory accounts cover current unearned premium and claim reserve sums. - 3.
 Life.
 Main valuation difference belongs to products with guaranteed investment return in accumulation phase.
 Under Solvency II technical provisions for these products are evaluated on best estimate cash flow basis discounted with EIOPA's risk free rate curve for corresponding date; meanwhile statutory accounts values are derived using US-GAAP FAS60 standards taking into account asset backing this liability.
-In addition to this liability deferred acquisition costs are defined as assets and are present as asset.
+In addition to this liability deferred acquisition costs are defined as assets and are present as asset. - 4.
+Unit-linked.
+Technical provision calculated as a whole under Solvency II basis is equal to accumulated value under statutory accounts basis; however, claim reserves under Solvency II basis are evaluated on best estimate principles and statutory accounts values are derived from actual reported claims.